 Introduction

 A great deal of work in developmental language science revolves around one central question: what linguistic evidence is needed to support first language acquisition?
 In pursuing this topic, many researchers have fixed their sights on the speech addressed to children.
-In several languages, child-directed speech (CDS) has been demonstrated to be distinct from adult-directed speech (ADS) in that it is linguistically adapted for young listeners (Soderstrom, 2007), interactionally rich (Bruner, 1983), preferred by infants (ManyBabies Collaborative, 2017), and appears to facilitate early word learning (Cartmill et al., 2013; Hoff, 2003; Rowe, 2008; Weisleder & Fernald, 2013).
+In several languages, child-directed speech (CDS: speech designed for and directed toward a child recipient) has been demonstrated to be distinct from adult-directed speech (ADS) in that it is linguistically adapted for young listeners (Soderstrom, 2007), interactionally rich (Bruner, 1983), preferred by infants (ManyBabies Collaborative, 2017), and appears to facilitate early word learning (Cartmill et al., 2013; Hoff, 2003; Rowe, 2008; Weisleder & Fernald, 2013).
 However, ethnographic reports from a number of traditional, non-Western communities suggest that children easily acquire their language(s) even when they are only infrequently directly addressed (Brown, 2011).
 If so, frequent CDS may not be essential for learning language; just useful for facilitating certain aspects of language development.
 In this paper we investigate the language environment and early vocal development of 10 Tseltal Mayan children growing up in a community where caregivers have previously been reported to infrequently directly address speech to young children (Brown, 1998, 2011, 2014).

 Child-directed speech